-\paragraph{OOD dataset} For the datasets described above the train-val-test split is done randomly.
-To understand how our constraining influences out-of-distribution generalization, we create a dataset with a split in time.
-We train on older data and then test on more recent years: for training we use the years 1950-2000, for validation 2001-2010, and for final testing 2011-2020.
+\paragraph{OOD data set} For the data sets described above, the train-val-test split is done randomly.
+To understand how our constraining influences out-of-distribution generalization, we create a data set with a split in time.
+Here, we expect patterns to appear in the later time steps that are out-of-distribution of what was previously observed.
+We train on older data and then test on more recent years: for training, we use the years 1950-2000, for validation 2001-2010, and for final testing 2011-2020.

-\paragraph{Energy dataset} Also originating from the ERA5 data, we create a second dataset including different physical variables coming with different constraints as well.
-This dataset is constructed to preserve moist static energy and water masses while predicting water vapor, liquid water content, and air temperature.
+\paragraph{Energy data set} Also originating from the ERA5 data, we create a second data set including different physical variables coming with different constraints as well.
+This data set is constructed to preserve moist static energy and water masses while predicting water vapor, liquid water content, and air temperature.
 The variables are taken from the pressure level at 850hPa.